holidayextras/holidayextras.github.com/projects/flex-less.md

 Since when has that stopped us using box-shadows or border-radius?
 Use flexbox now on small page components as progressive enhancement, and with Flex Less you wont have to worry about the countless vendor prefixes for flexbox.

-Flex Less is a mixin created to enable to to use all basic functions of CSS flexbox for all supported flexbox browsers.
+Flex-Less is a mixin created to enable you to use all basic functions of CSS flexbox for all supported browsers.

 ## Flexbox support
-Flexbox has had multiple types on syntax since it's introduction these are...
+Flexbox has had multiple types of syntax since it's introduction these are...

 ### 2009 syntax
 `display:box`